Joining Ideas – Contrast

 The second way of contrasting ideas is through something called concession.
 Concession expresses an idea that suggests the opposite of the main part of the sentence.

-Let’s look at some examples of how contrast works.
+Let’s look at some examples of how contrastworks.

 Contrast

 There are two ways to look at how we contrast information and we often use a different type of word or expression.
 When we contrast ides in a sentence we typically use single words.
 Our second method of using a following sentence to do this and here we often use longer expressions as a part of a more detailed idea.
+Contrast Words

 Let’s see some examples of these.